gadimbaylisahil/google_pay_ruby/README.md

 # GooglePayRuby

 A Ruby utility for securely decrypting Google Pay PaymentMethodTokens using the ECv2 protocol.
-This gem is a Ruby port of the [Basis Theory google-pay-js](https://github.com/Basis-Theory/google-pay-js) library.
+This gem is inspired from [Basis Theory google-pay-js](https://github.com/Basis-Theory/google-pay-js) library.

 ## Features